anthonyhowell/Backbone.Tuxedo/README.md

 aims to simplify the construction of large scale JavaScript applications.
-It is a collection of common design and implementation patterns found in the applications that I (Anthony Howell) have been building with Backbone, and includes various types of components, ranging from polymorphic storage components to advanced UI components.
+It is a collection of common design and implementation patterns found in the applications that I (Anthony Howell) have been building with Backbone, and includes various types of UI components.

 ## Source Code And Downloads